NUKnightLab/how-we-work/teams/Software.md

    1 hour/week

-   - Review any PRs from other team members (see _Github bugs_ below).
+   - **Review PRs from other team members** (see _Github bugs_ below).
 Comment with change requests or approval
-   - Review PRs from public.
+   - **Review PRs from public**.
 Comment with change requests or approval.
 Upon approval, tag a staff member in your comment
    - Tagged staff members will merge PRs for now

 ### Github bugs